 If the DIY is to produce an activated charcoal for medicinal use, it is highly questionable how much is to be gained; certainly not in activity levels or in money savings, while safety remains a real concern.
 On the other hand a one-gallon container of food grade charcoal powder costs as little as $31, without all the equipment, labor, and expense.
 A typical family will not use that amount in a year for common ailments.
 Stored with a tight lid it can last indefinitely.

-How can you make activated charcoal?
+Are you thinking of making activated charcoal?
 In review, whether steam activated or chemical activated, it is best not to try.
-How can you make regular charcaol, is another matter.
+How can you make regular charcaol?
+That is a much more simple procedure.
 Click HERE for a step by step description.